nicolasplantier/Find-generic-model-tetrapod/README.md

 ## Installation
 The source code is written in Python and in C++ and thus requires a C++ compiler.

+Install the necessary requirements thanks to the `requirements.txt` file

+		git commit -am "By typing this command I am saving a collection of saved files."

 ## License

 This code is provided under a MIT license.
 See the file LICENSE for details.